Rankings as of Nov 04, 2022.

 Other crypto wallets we considered

-- Choose between more affordable Trezor One and Trezor Model T
+- Choose between the entry-level Trezor One and the Trezor Model T

 - More expensive than other hardware wallets with similar functionality